w3f/Grants-Program/applications/FuzzLand.md

 1. The program being audited is divided into smaller subprograms of equal exploring complexity using static analysis by validator nodes.
 Each node is assigned a unique subprogram to audit for a specific period.
 This process, known as partitioning, is extremely fast and helps prevent auditor nodes from wasting computational power on code other nodes have already explored.
 The partitioning plan is deterministic and can be easily verified by other validator nodes, reaching consensus among all validator nodes before the auditing campaign begins.

 2. Each auditor nodes pick up a specific partition in the partitioning plan minted based on weighted sampling.
 Then, auditor nodes leverage fuzz testing techniques to analyze their subprogram.
+Auditor nodes are incentivized to prioritize auditing requests that are new, have high program complexity, and offer higher rewards.
+This is because auditor nodes are motivated to find more test cases that lead to vulnerabilities and new coverage, as well as to receive higher rewards for the test case NFTs they mint.

 3. When auditor nodes detect a test case leading to vulnerability or new code coverage, they mint an NFT for the test case.
 Judge nodes then verify the test case by re-executing it.
 Since the execution is deterministic, the outcome must also be deterministic, allowing validator nodes to reach consensus about the validity of test case NFTs.